ultimate271/notes/dastoyevsky/brothers02.07.md

 them already.
 And how has that Ivan won you all, so that you all worship him?
 He is laughing at you, and enjoying himself at your expense.”

+#### Alexey gives his counterpoints, but Ratikin insists on his point of view
 “How do you know?
 How can you speak so confidently?”
 Alyosha asked sharply, frowning.